AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

 .. note::

   If you do not have access to AWS, you can simulate an on-prem Firewall by deploying the Palo Alto Firewall in any other cloud (such as Microsoft Azure, Google Cloud Platform, or Oracle Cloud Infrastructure).

-Network setup is as following:
+The network setup is as follows:

 **VPC1 (with Aviatrix Gateway)**